-GAO is making recommendations to the Secretary of Commerce to ensure that the GOES-R program effectively manages and mitigates risks.
-The Secretary agreed with GAO's recommendations to use a program level risk list and to add selected risks to its list, but disagreed that NOAA has insufficient insight into NASA's contracts.
-The Secretary cited an unparalleled transparency between the two agencies.
+In its report, GAO is making recommendations to the Secretary of Commerce to improve GOES-R risk management.
+The Secretary agreed with the recommendations to use a program level risk list and to add selected risks to its list, but disagreed that NOAA has insufficient insight into NASA's contracts.
 However, NOAA has not demonstrated that it has validated NASA's contractor performance and GAO remains concerned that NOAA lacks the capability to oversee this key aspect of the program.

-To view the full product, including the scope and methodology, click on GAO-08-18.
+To view the full product, including the scope and methodology, click on GAO-08-183T.
 For more information, contact David A. Powner at (202) 512-9286 or pownerd@gao.gov.